balderdashy/sails-generate-frontend/README.md

 # sails-generate-frontend-gulp

-A `frontend` generator for use with the Sails command-line interface that works with sails lift.
+A `frontend` generator for use with the Sails command-line interface that works with gulp and sails lift.
 This generator creates client side assets and files with grunt configurations and tasks that manage the front end assets for a sails project.
 To see more infomation about how it works look [here](./docs/overview.md).

 ### Installation